Senior Technologist Clinical Engineering Renal

 This job is now closed

-To participate in the provision of a comprehensive technical support service to the renal dialysis services provided by the Trust.
-This service is currently provided to the City Hospital campus, QMC campus, Ilkeston Hospital and Kings Mills Hospital and to certain home dialysis patients.
-This work will include selection and procurement, acceptance testing and installation, calibration, planned maintenance, repair, routine safety testing, decommissioning and disposal of a range of dialysis and other medical equipment including certain fixed plant.
+We are seeking a committed and technically experienced technologist to participate in the provision of a comprehensive technical support service to the renal dialysis services provided by the Nottingham University Hospitals Trust.
+This service is currently provided by Clinical Engineering to the City Hospital campus, QMC campus, Ilkeston Hospital and Kings Mills Hospital and to certain home dialysis patients.
+This work will include selection and procurement, acceptance testing and installation, calibration, planned maintenance, repair, routine safety testing, decommissioning and disposal of a range of dialysis and other medical equipment including certain fixed water treatment plant.

 The post holder will be based at the City Campus, but will work at various locations including QMC, Ilkeston Hospital, Kings Mill Hospital and Home Patient Environment.